PREVIOUS: B Distortion (#3)

 In “LOVE & ADDICTION”, Stanton Peele (videos) says about Relationship Addicts:

-“….they’re people who never learned to deal with their world, look for stability & reassurance through some repeated, ritualized activity.
-The addict’s lack of internal direction or purpose creates the need for ritualized escape….
+“….they are people who never learned to deal with their world, who look for stability & reassurance through some repeated, ritualized activity.
+The addict’s lack of internal stability or purpose creates the need for programed escape….

 The love-object is their drug.
-Attaching to another person gives them an artificial sense of self-sufficiency, which eliminates the small motivation they may have had for complicated or difficult tasks (like Recovery).
-A major feature of the addiction cycle is withdrawal – the anguished reaction to an interruption of their supply”
+Attaching to another person (anxious, preoccupied style) gives them an artificial sense of safety, which eliminates the small motivation they may have had for complicated or difficult tasks (like Recovery).
+When there’s an interruption of the addict’s supply, a major feature of the addiction cycle is withdrawal in anguished reaction

-—> anxiety & panic attacks, listlessness, physical aches & pains, sleeplessness, trouble focusing thoughts…. with feelings of despair, S-H, hopelessness, terror & rage.
+—> anxiety & panic attacks, listlessness, physical aches & pains, sleeplessness, trouble focusing thoughts…. with feeling despair, S-H, hopelessness, terror & rage.

-• In relationships based on symbiotic attachment – each person is intensely dependent on the other for their sense of identity & safety.
-BUT if one of them needs to get away for their psychic survival, the other is deeply threatened & can become depressed or enraged.
-Whether we’re talking about adults & their parents or love partnerships, amicable separations are rare.
+• In relationships based on symbiotic attachment – each person is overly dependent on the other for their sense of identity & safety.
+SO if one of them needs to get away for their psychic survival, the other will be deeply threatened.
+Whether it’s adult-children & their parents, or love partnerships, amicable separations are rare.

-Often the only way to separate will be through an explosion – fights, yelling, threats, stalking, harassing texts & calls, even violence….
+Often the only way will be through an explosion – fights, yelling, threats, stalking, harassing texts & calls, even violence….

 As ACoAs, to grow, we have to brace ourselves for feeling guilt & anxiety when detaching because it’s breaking toxic family rules.
 Don’t let those emotions stop you from continuing to S & I, which is what’s needed to become free & empowered.